The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Diagnosis](https://xivapi.com/i/003000/003652_hr1.png)

 Single target 450p heal.
-Rough equivalent of Physick/Cure I/Benefic I. That is, something to be avoided except during downtime or when you have insufficient mana for anything larger.
+Rough equivalent of Physick/Cure I/Benefic I - that is, something to be avoided except during downtime or when you have insufficient mana for anything larger.

 ## Eukrasian Diagnosis